scrabbletank/farhome-rules/rulesdoc.md

 You start with double the starting silver and gain 1 proficiency in a martial weapon.
 Your skill in trade and court proceedings allows you to reroll 1 die for all charisma skills checks.
 You gain 5 proficiency points to spend among skills.
 You start with Padded armor and 1 martial weapon of your choice.

 #### Ranger
 Your time hunting and wandering through the wilderness has honed your skills.
-You gain 1 proficency with a ranged weapon, Nature, Survival and Animal Handling and your Move speed increases by 1 tile.
+You gain 1 proficiency with a ranged weapon, Nature, Survival and Animal Handling and your Move speed increases by 1 tile.
 In addition, you can reroll 1 die when making an initiative, Nature, Survival, or Animal Handling roll.
 You start with Studded armor and 1 weapon of your choice.

 #### Street Urchin
 You gain 1 proficiency in Sleight of Hand, Stealth and Lockpicking and have expertise in those skills.
 Your naturally hard to pin down, when taking the move or sprint action you may spend an extra 2 AP to prevent opportunity attacks for the movement.
 You start with a simple weapon of your choice.